lazywinadmin/terraform/azure-ws2019_01_core-simplevm/readme.md

-# Terraform - Create a new Ubuntu machine
+# Terraform - Create a new Windows Server 2019

 ## Step 1 - Authenticate